ctkelley/SIAMFANLEquations.jl/README.md

 ## Core References and Documentation

 The best documentation for this pacakge will be the [notebook](https://github.com/ctkelley/NotebookSIAMFANL).
 It will have detailed algorithmic descriptions, examples for you to play with, and guidance on tweaking the algorithmic paramenters to solve you problems.
+The notebook will be built in parallel project with the print book and the content will be roughly the same.

 I've also used [documenter.jl[(https://github.com/JuliaDocs/Documenter.jl) with this package.
 Click the badge [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://ctkelley.github.io/SIAMFANLEquations.jl/dev) to get the headers for the solvers and some of the test problems.
-I continue to work on the docs.
+I continue to work on the docs and they will get better, but will never be as good as the notebook.

+This book will not cover theory.
+My two books on nonlinear equations

+(Kel95) [***Iterative Methods for Linear and Nonlinear Equations***](https://my.siam.org/Store/Product/viewproduct/?ProductId=862) , Frontiers in Applied Mathematics 16,  SIAM 1995

+and

+(Kel03) [***Solving Nonlinear Equations with Newton's Method***](https://my.siam.org/Store/Product/viewproduct/?ProductId=841) , Fundamentals of Algorithms 1, SIAM 2003

+describe the Newton and Broyden algoirthms.
+CTK95 has the theory.
+This project is a sequal to CTK03.
+CTK03 is Matlab-centric and will remain in print.

+A recent Acta Numerica paper has everything

+(Kel18) C. T. Kelley, ***Numerical Methods for Nonlinear Equations***, Acta Numerica 27 (2018), pp 207--287. https://doi.org/10.1017/S0962492917000113

+The references I use for theory of pseudo-transient continuation and Anderson acceleration are

+(KK98) C. T. Kelley and D. E. Keyes, ***Convergence Analysis of Pseudo-Transient Continuation***, SIAM Journal on Numerical Analysis 35 (1998), pp 508-523. https://doi.org/10.1137/S0036142996304796

+(TK15) A. Toth and C. T. Kelley, ***Convergence Analysis for Anderson Acceleration***, SIAM Journal on Numerical Analysis 53, (2015), pp 805-819. https://doi.org/10.1137/130919398

 ## Algorithms and Solvers